ms178/archpkgbuilds/toolchain-experimental/llvm-bolt-scripts/README.md

 -   Binary Instrumentation and Profile-Guided-Optimization (PGO)
 -   perf-measurement and branch-sampling/profiling and final binary reordering (BOLT)

-The goal of the techniques is to utilize the CPU black magic better and layout the code in a way, that allows faster execution.
+The goal of the techniques is to utilize the CPU better and layout the code in a way, that allows faster execution.

 Measure performance gains and evaluate if its worth the hazzle :)
 You can experiment with technologies, maybe `ThinLTO` is better then `FullLTO`,